How to recover well after a marathon?

 Tips and tricks of recovery:

-Dip your legs in a cold bath (and yes again!)
-During 10-15 and stretch well afterwards.
+Soak your legs in a cold bath (and yes again!)
+For 10-15 and stretch well afterwards.

 Eat fruits, carbohydrates and proteins.
 Carbohydrates and protein will help repair muscle damage while fruits will give you a shot of vitamin C and antioxidants to help fight free radical damage and boost your immune system.